phusroyal/ViHOS/README.md

 ## Dataset statistics
 ![ViHOS statistics.
-Vocabularies size and comments length are calculated at the syllable level](images/vihos_stats.png) *Fig 1.
+Vocabularies size and comments length are calculated at the syllable level](images/vihos_stats.png) *Table 1.
 ViHOS statistics.
 Vocabularies size and comments length are calculated at the syllable level.
 In which, Ha/Off? stands for a hate (Ha) or offensive (Off).*
 ![Spans statistics](images/spans_stats.png)
-*Fig 2.
+*Table 2.
 Spans quantity and length statistics.*

 **NOTE**: Our dataset has equal number of span and non-span (clean) comments because:
 1. We aim to detect the hate and offensive spans directly in online comments